Flies

 Multiple species (Culicoides spp.)

-Size: 1/25–1/8 inch long (1–3 mm); smaller than the thickness of a phone charging cable
+Size: 1/25–1/8 inch long (1–3 mm); about the length of a crayon tip

 Color: Gray or black